 How will I study?

 The course structure and length will be flexible to reflect your individual needs.
 The course is divided into individual units, each requiring 50 hours of learning time, normally within a space of two weeks.
 This learning will be a blend of face-to-face sessions, online learning and supported self-study, with one evening per week on campus.

 How will I be assessed?

 There are no formal examinations.
 You will build a portfolio from directed activities.

-You may apply for the course if you have been offered a place on a PGCE in a Computing discipline at a Higher Education institution in England, or if you are in the process of applying for the PGCE Secondary Computer Science and Information Technology Education with QTS at Edge Hill University.
+You may apply for the course if you have been offered a place on a PGCE in a Computing or Computer Science discipline at a Higher Education institution in England, or if you are in the process of applying for the PGCE Secondary Computer Science and Information Technology Education with QTS at Edge Hill University.
 Applicants from other providers will normally have a recommendation from their provider to obtain a place on a Subject Knowledge Enhancement course.